 Sl.
-No. Covenant Status of Compliance Action Required construction workers employed under the Project.
-Specific provisions to this effect shall be included in bidding documents and civil works contracts, and compliance shall be monitored by the Project Executing Agency and reported to ADB. child labour law and engagement of local labours (preferably from economically backward group) covering women labours.
-In case of any breach of provision, necessary corrective measures as per contract clauses shall be taken.
+No. Covenant Status of Compliance Action Required monitored by the Project Executing Agency and reported to ADB. any breach of provision, necessary corrective measures as per contract clauses shall be taken.
 All activities including awareness program will be reflected in "Monitoring Report".
 8. The Borrower, the Project Executing Agency and Participating Pourashavas shall ensure that awareness campaign on anti-human trafficking shall be conducted and that information and print material on anti-human trafficking shall be developed and distributed to all construction workers and the community in the Project areas throughout the project implementation period.
 Compliance shall be monitored by the Project Executing Agency, and reported to ADB.
 Being Complied